pip-blend360/churn_ai_demo/presentationV2.md

 ---

-## Slide 7 — Give the AI Rules
+## Slide 7 — Always Loaded Context -- Give the AI Rules

-Create:
+### Always Loaded Context - use AGENTS.md.
+* Most other models automatically read AGENTS.md  -- AGENTS.md is becoming a standard.
+* **Claude** automatically reads CLAUDE.md -- if you are using claude, point CLAUDE.md to AGENTS.md.

-AGENTS.md
+Create: AGENTS.md

 Add: